DinoChiesa/Apigee-GCP-Logging-Example/README.md

 ## What's Included?

-There are two versions of the API Proxy included here.
+There are three versions of the API Proxy included here.

-* [stackdriver-1](./bundles/inline-token-refresh) refreshes the access_token for stackdriver inline with respect to the API request;
+* [stackdriver-1](./bundles/inline-token-refresh) refreshes the access_token for stackdriver inline with respect to the API request, using the Java callout;
+* [stackdriver-1a](./bundles/inline-token-refresh) refreshes the access_token for stackdriver inline with respect to the API request, using the GenerateJWT policy;
 * [stackdriver-2](./bundles/asynchronous-token-refresh-via-nodejs) maintains an asynchronous job to do the token refreshing.

-Both log to stackdriver either via the ServiceCallout or the JavaScript callout.
+All log to stackdriver either via the ServiceCallout or the JavaScript callout.

 ## Required in Edge